 Indicators: Regular Procedure: Personal Interview 1.
-Is a personal interview of the asylum seeker in most cases conducted in practice in the regular procedure?
+Is a personal interview of the asylum seeker in most cases conducted in practice in the regular procedure? ✤ If so, are interpreters available in practice, for interviews?
 2. In the regular procedure, is the interview conducted by the authority responsible for taking the decision?
-3. Are interviews conducted through video conferencing? ☐ Frequently ☒ Rarely ☐ Never
+3. Are interviews conducted through video conferencing?
+Frequently Rarely Never